Tuna meatballs with caramelized onions, Traditional and Bimby Recipe.

 Let’s go to the kitchen

-Continue cooking until they have softened.
+Continue cooking until they are softened.

 Once cooked, drain the excess oil.